satabios/qtron/README.md

 - Parameter count and memory size analysis
 - Export to TXT and CSV formats for further processing
 - Shape-only ONNX files for efficient analysis
+- **NEW**: Advanced dynamic shape handling for models with variable inputs

 **⚡ Smart Defaults**:
 - Results saved next to your ONNX file automatically
 - Graceful fallback when advanced tools unavailable
+- Intelligent handling of dynamic batch sizes and sequence lengths
 - Configurable through VS Code settings

 ## 🔧 Configuration